 The Early Childhood Team at the Kansas State Department of Education (KSDE) supports local agencies providing early learning opportunities and collaborates with internal and external partners to strengthen early childhood in Kansas.
 Early childhood spans birth to age 8 (third grade).
 Our goal is that each student enters kindergarten at age 5 socially, emotionally and academically prepared for success.

-This evidence-based affiliate model provides parents with the skills and knowledge they need to help make informed decisions regarding their child’s education.
+The Parents as Teachers® (PAT) evidence-based affiliate model provides parents with the skills and knowledge they need to help make informed decisions regarding their child’s education.
 The program includes personal visits, group connections, health, vision, hearing and developmental screenings, and supports family connections with other community services.
 KSDE serves as the Parents as Teachers® State Office and supports local programs with implementing the Parents as Teachers affiliate model.
 The Kansas Parents as Teachers page has more information.
 Look to this linked page for the 2023-2024 Kansas Parents as Teachers grant application on March 1, 2023.

 To advance kindergarten readiness in Kansas, all Kansas kindergarten classrooms are utilizing a new tool to better understand students’ development.
 The Ages & Stages Questionnaires, Third Edition (ASQ-3) and the Ages & Stages Questionnaires: Social-Emotional, Second Edition (ASQ: SE-2) provide a snapshot of children’s developmental milestones.
 The Kindergarten Readiness page has more information.

 Early Childhood Director

 Early Childhood Special Education Consultant

 KSDE Early Childhood Team Fact Sheet (PDF) updated 2019

 Kindergarten Readiness Resources Fact Sheet (PDF) updated January 2024